How To Pick A Good Watermelon

 These are not to be mixed up with webbing.
 Some scarring and marks can be acceptable.
 However, if there is a lot, then it might not have been handled very well.
 It might have internal concerns.
 Cuts and some scarring can be okay if there aren’t many.
 But, if a cut has some depth to it, consider that as a gash and skip the watermelon.

-Small of amount of mild scarring is acceptable.
+Small amount of mild scarring is acceptable.
 However, this is the max amount I would be okay with.

 Two Finger Test